Unique Opportunities for Enhanced Residency Training

 Global Health

-• Train residents to provide culturally competent, patient-centered care for disease management and health promotion
+• Train residents and fellows to provide culturally responsive, patient-centered care for holistic health promotion.

-• Teach residents to recognize and address the impact of social, economic, environmental, and geopolitical factors on health disparities, both abroad and in the U.S.
+• Teach residents and fellows to recognize and address the impact of social, economic, environmental, and geopolitical factors on health disparities everywhere.

-• Promote skills in population-based research and community-oriented primary care
+• Promote skills in population-based research and community-oriented clinical care.

-• Inspire humility, compassion, and a service-oriented mindset in the next generation of physician leaders
+• Inspire humility, compassion, and a service mindset in the next generation of physician leaders.

 Leadership Development with LEED-R